Since 1995

 PROFESSIONAL CREDENTIALS

-· A Junckers Approved Maintenance Contractor
+- A Junckers Approved Maintenance Contractor

-· The Federation of Small Businesses
+- The Federation of Small Businesses

-· The Guild of Master Craftsmen
+- The Guild of Master Craftsmen

-· The National Wood Flooring Association
+- The National Wood Flooring Association

-For additional reassurance we also carry £5million of insurance cover.
+For additional reassurance, we also carry £ 5 million of insurance cover.
 But the proof as ever is in the pudding, in the actual delivery.
 See what other customers in Orpington think of the Orpington wood floor sanding and renovation experts on our customer Testimonials pages.

 ALL PROJECTS UNDERTAKEN

-Call us today to find out more about floor services in Orpington, and to book your on-site,
+Call us today to find out more about floor services in Orpington, and to book your on-site, no-obligation assessment.

 Timber floor sanding tips